shivanshdave/2020-432/classes/class07/README.md

 2020-02-13 | Read *The Art of Statistics* Chapter 8 (Probability) 2020-02-14 | [Project 1 Proposal](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project1) due at 2 PM.

-## One Last Thing: The Iowa Caucuses are Tonight.
+## One Last Thing: The Iowa Caucuses were last night...

-Caucuses are especially hard to predict, and the Iowa Caucus is going to be especially hard to predict this year:
+Caucuses are especially hard to predict, and the Iowa Caucus were going to be especially hard to predict this year:

 - [The Iowa Caucuses Are In 4 Days.
 Almost Anything Could Still Happen](https://fivethirtyeight.com/features/the-iowa-caucuses-are-in-4-days-almost-anything-could-still-happen/) by Nate Silver (2020-01-30)
 - [Bernie Sanders is the Iowa favorite, but he is far from a sure thing](https://www.cnn.com/2020/01/30/politics/bernie-sanders-polls-analysis/index.html) by Harry Enten (2020-01-30)